-In just minutes you can have a flavorful Creole Cream Sauce ready.
+In just minutes you can have a flavorful and creamy Creole Sauce ready.
 It is absolute perfection over fish, pasta, shrimp and even chicken.

 Is it really Creole, or is it Cajun?

 One of our most beloved recipes here at B&B is our Cajun Cream Sauce.
 That one was developed especially for fish, but is also good over practically anything!

 With it being so popular we thought we would develop another sauce – this one honoring the Creole cuisine.
 Are you thinking “Cajun vs Creole.
 Is there any difference?”

 The answer to that is a big ol’ southern “Heck yeah, there is!”
 The easy way to look at it is to think of Creole food as citified and Cajun food as country.

 The foods in New Orleans were always more sophisticated due to the availability of ingredients from being a port city.
 Cajun cooking was more reliant on what was close by and easy to obtain.

 That being said the years have blurred the lines a bit, but you still wouldn’t want to say there’s not a difference anywhere in Louisiana unless you’re ready for a fight.

 Tomatoes are a big ingredient in Creole cooking and even though we use a few tomatoes in our Jambalya recipe, it’s still more of a Cajun dish made the way we do it.
 A Creole version would most likely be absolutely wet with tomatoes and ours is not.

 And so, with all of that said, we have created this Creole sauce with tomatoes and even a good squeeze of lime (another ingredient the Cajuns of days gone by wouldn’t have access to).